VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: More Quantitative Results on

+The description task measures the model's ability to accurately identify and articulate the information of the scene.
+To evaluate this, scene descriptions are extracted from both the model’s output and the ground truth, structured for direct comparison.
+We then calculate the cosine similarity $S$ between the SimCSE~\cite{simcse} embeddings of the corresponding scenes.
+Based on this similarity measure, each scene description score is calculated as:

+where $S$ denotes the cosine similarity between the SimCSE~\cite{simcse} embeddings of the corresponding scenes, \( \text{THR}_{\text{low}} \) represents the minimum threshold for assigning a score, and $\sigma$ is the Sigmoid function.
+The overall description score is calculated as the average of the score for the ``from'' and ``to'' scenes.
+Finally, the overall evaluation score is computed as a weighted sum of the classification score and the normalized description score:

 Table~\ref{tab:sth_halluc} summarizes the decomposed scores of classification and description scores for the STH category.
 An interesting observation is that both Video-LLaVA and VILA 1.5 achieve a classification score of 25\% by consistently answering ``Yes'' to all questions, irrespective of their actual ability to recognize transitions between locations.
 This pattern, highlighted in the 10th row of Table~\ref{tab:tsh-example}, exposes a critical limitation in both the MCC metric and the model themselves.
 Their reliance on default affirmative response reveals a superficial understanding of spatial transition and suggests a lack of deeper reasoning.
 Future work should focus on developing mechanisms to penalize such oversights and promote consistency in model behavior, ensuring that metrics better reflect genuine understanding and performance.
-This would involve creating metrics or loss functions that discourage uniform responses and encourage adaptive reasoning aligned with contextual nuances.
+This includes designing metrics or loss functions that discourage uniform responses and promote adaptive reasoning based on context.